 Does Deism have a system of beliefs and hold a strong belief in a deity?
 Absolutely.
 Is that deity worshiped?
 Absolutely, just not in a way that some in organized religion might recognize.
 “Worship” is merely the expression of reverence and adoration for a deity.
 Deists definitely have this.

-The term “religion” is often confused with term “organized religion”.
+The term “religion” is often confused with the term “organized religion.”
 This is also known as institutional religion, where the belief system and related rituals are systematically arranged and formally established by some sort of authority.
-This practice is sometimes called “dogma”.
+This practice is sometimes called “dogma.”
 Dogma is a belief or set of beliefs laid down by and/or taught by an authority (such as a church) as incontrovertibly true.
-Therefore, the important distinction would be that Deism is NOT be considered organized religion; but it is a religion nonetheless.
+Therefore, the important distinction would be that Deism is NOT considered organized religion; but it is a religion nonetheless.

 To clarify: Deists do have a strong belief system about God and express reverence and adoration for the same.
-Just because it does not happen in a church does not mean it is not a religion and does not mean worship does not happen.
-Additionally, just because there is not an authority directing everything does not mean it lacks some sort of system.
+Just because it does not happen in a church does not mean it is not a religion, and does not mean worship does not happen.
+Additionally, just because there is no authority directing everything does not mean it lacks some sort of system.

 Source: Robertson, David.
 Reason, Religion and the Trinion Contradictions: Second Edition.
 United States: DMR Publications, 2017.
 Print.

 Posted on this site with written permission to do so.